Last month we took a look at our favourite Gardening Blogs, this month we want to turn the focus on our favourite Outdoor Furniture Books.

 Will inspire you to break out the miter saw, drill, and sander.
 With an appealing mix of contemporary and traditional-style projects.

 Katie and Ellen’s book covers twenty step-by-step, fully illustrated projects with hundreds of clear and easy-to-follow photographs.

-Finished pieces include simple items such as a trellis, a flower box, and plant stand, to more complicated projects like a chaise lounge, sectional seating with built-in storage, and a slat bench.
+Finished pieces include simple items such as a trellis, a flower box, and a plant stand, to more complicated projects like a chaise lounge, sectional seating with built-in storage, and a slat bench.

 The projects are simple, clean, and timeless and work well within a wide variety of garden styles.